Hari0810/Hari0810.github.io/projects/spark-max.md

 # SPARK MAX Motor Controller - A Guide

-A guide to using the REV Robotics device outside the FRC ecosystem, as well as a thorough breakdown and reverse-engineering of the internals.
+A guide to using the REV Robotics motor controller outside the FRC ecosystem, as well as a thorough breakdown and reverse-engineering of the internals.
+This motor controller is frequently paired with the NEO 550 motor.

 ![SPARK MAX](../images/spark-max.jpeg)